Logmanager documentation

 Deleting a syslog output

-Deletion of a syslog output is done by clicking on the red cross icon, which is shown at the end of the row.
+Deletion of a syslog output is done by clicking the red cross icon, which is shown at the end of the row.

 Deleting a syslog output